BerkeleyLab/inference-engine/README.md

      }
  }
 ```
 As of this writing, the JSON file format is fragile.
-Because an Intel `ifx` compiler bug prevents using our preferred JSON interface, [rojff], Inference-Engine currently use a very restricted but valid JSON subset that can be read and written by type-bound procedures on the `string_t` type in the [sourcery] utility.
+Because an Intel `ifx` compiler bug prevents using our preferred JSON interface, [rojff], Inference-Engine currently uses a very restricted JSON subset written and read by the [sourcery] utility's `string_t` type-bound procedures.
 For this to work, it is important to keep input files as close as possible to the exact form shown above.
-In particular, do not split, combine or otherwise significantly rearrange lines in the above format other than adding or removing whitespace if so desired.
+In particular, do not split, combine or reorder lines.
+Adding or removing whitespace should be ok.

 Documentation
 -------------